 1 is the principal/head teac her.
-The principal is responsible to the school board and the Vice 2 Teachers are primarily responsible to the principal/ head teacher while 3 also responsible to the lo cal school board and Vice president for Education.
+The principal is responsible to the school board and the Vice 2 Teachers are primarily responsible to the principal/ head teacher while 3 cal school board and Vice president for Education.
 4 5 A. Operating Boards for Local Constituency Schools 6 4 5 7 Operating boards elected by the constituencies of each school have the 8 9 support their schools by operating them within the guidelines and adopted by the NAD, Union Board of Education, and Potomac 10 nce Board of Education.
-Their specific functions include, but are not 11 to, the following: 12 o, the rene wing.
+Their specific functions include, but are not 11 to, the following: 12 , and reme ang.
 13 a.
 The approval and fiscal management of the school budget and the 14 capital improvement of school property.
 15 16 b.
 17 school properties.
-18 Support of the principal and feaulty/staff as they administer the 19 20 c.
-Support of the principal and faculty/staff as they administer the school's policies.
-21 school's policies.
+18 Support of the principal and faculty/staff as they administer the 19 20 c. school's policies.
+21 sensors poneres.
 22 d.
 Support the policy and process development for the Management of 23 student conduct, school discipline, dress code, admissions policies, and 24 school publications.
 25 26 e.
 Act in an advisory role assisting the Office of Education in the 27 employment, assignment, transfer or dismissal of education personnel.
-28 29 R Operating Roards for Conference Constituency Schools 30 D. Operating Doards To Conference Constituency Schools 31 1.
+28 29 R Operating Roards for Conference Constituency Schools 30 D. Operating Boards Tor Comercine Constituency Schools 31 1.
 Shenando oah Valley Academy and Takoma Academy 32 33 a.
 Constituency.
 The Potomac Conference constituency is the 34 constituency for Shenandoah Valley Academy and Takoma Academy.
 35 36 b.
 Membership and Vacancies.
 Academy board members will be elected 37 by the Potomac Conference constituency at its regular meeting.
-If a 38 39 member fails to attend 75% of regularly scheduled meetings, the Potomac Conference Board of Education may consider the position 39 40 vacant and ask the Potomac Conference Executive Committee to 41 appoint another individual to complete the remainder of the term.
+If a 38 39 member fails to attend 75% of regularly scheduled meetings, the Potomac Conference Board of Education may consider the position 40 vacant and ask the Potomac Conference Executive Committee to 41 appoint another individual to complete the remainder of the term.
 All 42 vacancies shall be filled by the Potomac Conference Executive 43 Committee.
 44 45 c.
 The ex-officio members are: Potomac Conference President, chair, 46 Potomac Conference Vice President for Administration, vice-chair,